 On arrival in Delhi you will be met by a World Expeditions representative and transferred to your hotel.
 The remainder of the day is free to explore the sights and sounds of this great city, where cows walk freely through busy streets laden with rickshaws and old style cars, and sari clad ladies with bundles of shopping balanced on their heads pass by beggars and street peddlers all the time against a background noise of beeping horns and bicycle bells.
-Due to the differing times of arrival of group members, a group briefing will not be held until tomorrow morning.
 Should you arrive earlier in the day we are happy to assist with any optional sightseeing.
-Overnight group hotel.
+Due to the differing times of arrival of group members and the early morning departure to Leh the following morning the initial briefing will be on ‘a need to know basis’ such as what to pack, ordering a packed breakfast, what time for departure from the hotel, arrangements for leaving gear in Delhi etc. Your World Expeditions kit bag will also be distributed after the initial briefing.

 Please note if you are arriving in Delhi on a late night flight, you might like to arrive the day before the trip commences.
 Please talk to your World Expeditions reservations consultant or travel agent for pre–tour accommodation options.